avikdatta/python_data_docker_files/python_docker_for_ubuntu/README.md

-# Python data analysis on Raspberry pi
+# Python data analysis on Ubuntu

 A Docker image for Python data analysis on Ubuntu 16.04.
 Installed Tools: